 A PCN is required for any activity that might affect listed species or habitat.
 Applicants must provide information on Federally-listed species or habitat to allow the Corps to conduct any required consultation under Section 7 of the ESA.

-Although some work is excluded from self-verification as stated in (a) and (b) above, work may be eligible for self-verification if a “No Effect” or “Beneficial Effect” determination has been made by another Federal action agency under Section 7 of the ESA.
+Although some work is excluded from self-verification as stated in (b) and (c) above, work may be eligible for self-verification if a “No Effect,” “Beneficial Effect,” or “Not Likely to Adversely Affect” determination has been made by another Federal action agency under Section 7 of the ESA.

 Any activity that is Likely to Adversely Affect a listed species or habitat is not eligible for this GP.

+f.
+Federal agencies should follow their own procedures for complying with the requirements of the ESA.
+Federal permittees must provide the Corps with the appropriate documentation to demonstrate compliance with those requirements.
+The Corps will review the documentation and determine whether it is sufficient to address ESA compliance for this GP, or whether additional ESA consultation is necessary.

+g.
+The states have specific protections for state endangered species.
+See the state-specific supplements (Section IX, Part A) for more information.

 9. Wild and Scenic Rivers

 a.
-The following activities in designated rivers or study rivers in the National Wild and Scenic River System are not eligible for self-verification unless the National Park Service (NPS), or the White Mountain National Forest for the Wildcat Brook in NH (see Section IX, Part C for contact information), has determined in writing to the proponent that the proposed work will not adversely affect the WSR designation or study status:
+The following activities in designated rivers or study rivers in the National Wild and Scenic River (WSR) System are not eligible for self-verification unless the National Park Service (NPS), or the White Mountain National Forest for the Wildcat Brook in NH (see Section IX, Part C for contact information), has determined in writing to the proponent that the proposed work will not adversely affect the WSR designation or study status:

 Activities that occur in designated rivers or study rivers, in and 0.25 miles up or downstream of designated rivers or study rivers, or in tributaries within 0.25 miles of designated rivers or study rivers;